Here’s how Joe Biden would combat the pandemic if he wins the election

-The pair, along with a growing cadre of volunteer health experts, have been working behind the scenes to craft plans that could take effect Jan.
+The pair, along with a growing cadre of volunteer health experts, has been working behind the scenes to craft plans that could take effect Jan.
 20, when the next president will take the oath of office, said Jake Sullivan, a senior policy adviser on the Biden campaign.

-Biden has laid out a far more muscular federal approach than President Trump, whose “failures of judgment” and “repeated rejection of science” the Democrat first pilloried in a Jan.
+Biden has laid out a far more muscular federal approach than has President Trump, whose “failures of judgment” and “repeated rejection of science” the Democrat first pilloried in a Jan.
 27 op-ed about the crisis.
-Biden has said he would urge state and local leaders to implement mask mandates if they are still needed, create a panel on the model of President Franklin D. Roosevelt’s War Production Board to boost testing, and lay out detailed plans to distribute vaccines to 330 million people after they are greenlighted as safe and effective.
+Biden has said that he would urge state and local leaders to implement mask mandates if they are still needed, create a panel on the model of President Franklin D. Roosevelt’s War Production Board to boost testing, and lay out detailed plans to distribute vaccines to 330 million people after they are greenlighted as safe and effective.

 The Democratic presidential nominee’s “public pronouncements are not just about laying out an agenda for voters, but giving shape to an operational plan that he’s already starting to think about now for what Day One is going to look like,” Sullivan said.

-Yet experts caution that even the best-laid plans will be challenged in a politically fractured nation in which rampant disinformation about the novel coronavirus — often exacerbated by Trump himself — has complicated efforts to have people follow safety protocols like wearing masks and practicing social distancing.
+Yet experts caution that even the best-laid plans will be challenged in a politically fractured nation where rampant disinformation about the novel coronavirus — often exacerbated by Trump himself — has complicated efforts to have people follow safety protocols like wearing masks and practicing social distancing.

-“A lot of it is going to be out of Biden’s hands,” Angela Rasmussen, a virologist at the Center for Infection and Immunity at Columbia University’s Mailman School of Public Health, said of restoring faith in federal health officials.
-“It’s going to take time and he is going to have to demonstrate that he’s restoring these agencies to their prior reputations through actions.”
+“A lot of it is going to be out of Biden’s hands,” Angela Rasmussen, a virologist at the Center for Infection and Immunity at Columbia University’s Mailman School of Public Health, said of renewing faith in federal health officials.
+“It’s going to take time, and he is going to have to demonstrate that he’s restoring these agencies to their prior reputations through actions.”

 By all accounts, the man who wins the Nov.
 3 election will face a public health and economic crisis with little precedent.
-As of early September, the United States accounted for 4 percent of the world’s population but 23 percent of all cases of the coronavirus, and 21 percent of deaths — a toll closing in on 200,000 and forecast to worsen significantly.
-Epidemiologists project rising cases and fatalities in late fall and winter as cold weather sends people indoors, students return to schools and colleges, and the pandemic converges with flu season.
+As of early September, the United States accounted for 4 percent of the world’s population but 23 percent of all coronavirus cases and 21 percent of deaths — a toll closing in on 200,000 and forecast to worsen significantly.
+Epidemiologists project a rise in cases and fatalities in late fall and winter as cold weather sends people indoors, students return to schools and colleges, and the pandemic converges with flu season.

-Lindsay Chervinsky, author of “The Cabinet: George Washington and the Creation of an American Institution,” said only a handful of incoming presidents have faced challenges as complex and dire as the one Biden would inherit if elected.
+Lindsay M. Chervinsky, the author of “The Cabinet: George Washington and the Creation of an American Institution,” said only a handful of incoming presidents have faced challenges as complex and dire as the one Biden would inherit if elected.

 “With Biden, because this has been going on for a while, he would almost have to treat it as though he were starting from scratch and come up with a full-scale government response,” she said.

-Biden has sought to make the crisis a referendum on Trump’s competence, as well as his character.
+Biden has sought to make the crisis a referendum on Trump’s competence as well as his character.

-At a campaign event Wednesday in Warren, Mich., he called Trump’s assertions in taped interviews with writer Bob Woodward that he had intentionally played down the lethality and rapid spread of the coronavirus last winter as “beyond despicable. . . .
+At a campaign event Wednesday in Warren, Mich., he noted Trump’s assertions in recorded interviews with writer Bob Woodward that the president had intentionally played down the lethality and rapid spread of the coronavirus last winter, calling them “beyond despicable. . . .
 He knew how deadly it was.
 He knew and purposely played it down.
 Worse, he lied.”

 Biden has also hammered Trump’s failure to take decisive steps to stem the spread of the virus.
 If the administration had acted early on, he said last week, “America’s schools would be open, and they’d be open safely.
 Instead, American families all across this country are paying the price.”

-The Democratic nominee would have the federal government take the lead on many aspects of the response, from scaling up testing and contact tracing to setting strong national standards, drawing a contrast with Trump who has ceded many of those issues to the states, with the federal government serving as “backup” and “supplier of last resort.”
+The Democratic nominee would have the federal government take the lead on many aspects of the response, from scaling up testing and contact tracing to setting strong national standards, drawing a contrast with Trump, who has ceded many of those matters to the states, with the federal government serving as a “backup” and “supplier of last resort.”

 Trump dismisses Biden’s criticisms, citing his decision to seal U.S. borders, suspending entry from China on Jan.
-31. But with community transmission of the coronavirus already underway in the United States by then and difficulties screening passengers, experts have said those restrictions were ineffective.
+31. But with community transmission of the coronavirus already underway in the United States by then and difficulties in screening passengers, experts have said those restrictions were ineffective.

-Amid the outcry about the lack of availability of tests, he also appointed Vice President Pence to oversee a high-level task force to respond to the virus.
-But Trump has often downplayed or contradicted the advice of health officials on that panel whether on treatments such as hydroxychloroquine or on reopening the economy.
+Amid an outcry about the unavailability of tests, Trump also appointed Vice President Pence to oversee a high-level task force to respond to the virus.
+But the president has often played down or contradicted the advice of health officials on that panel, whether on treatments such as hydroxychloroquine or on reopening the economy.

-Above all else, the president has insisted the country’s economic crisis is as critical as its health woes and urged Americans to return to school and work as the best way to salvage a faltering economy.
-(Most public health experts and economists argue there cannot be a true economic recovery without first bringing the outbreak under control.)
+Above all else, he has insisted that the country’s economic crisis is as critical as its health woes and has urged Americans to return to school and work as the best way to salvage the faltering economy.
+(Most public health experts and economists argue that there cannot be a true economic recovery without first bringing the outbreak under control.)
 In recent months, Trump has also focused single-mindedly on the pursuit of a coronavirus vaccine, which he predicts will win approval by year’s end or sooner, as part of the expedited research, development and distribution of vaccines and treatments under Operation Warp Speed.

 “Americans have seen President Trump out front and leading the nation in the fight against coronavirus . . . while Joe Biden has been behind the curve and fearmongering to discredit the president,” said Trump campaign spokeswoman Samantha Zager.